Non-Invertible Defects in 5d, Boundaries and Holography: Implications for holography

 Going back to the framework where we are gauging $U(1)^{(0)}_c$, we see that now on the boundary we are exactly in the situation where the global symmetry is broken by the ABJ anomaly.
 We can nevertheless build non-invertible symmetry defects in the boundary theory for any rational angle, as reviewed in section \ref{sec:4d}.
 It is now clear that any such defect can be pulled into the bulk, to become a non-invertible defect for the electric 1-form symmetry related to the bulk field $a$.
 Note that, in the bulk, there are also non-invertible defects for the electric 1-form symmetry related to $c$.
 Those however do not generate any global symmetry at the boundary, as explained above, due to the Neumann boundary conditions on $c$.

 Let us conclude with one more comment.
-If we decide to build the non-invertible defects in the boundary theory by gauging a discrete subgroup of the magnetic symmetry in half of spacetime, this means that we are effectively gauging the magnetic symmetry on a four-dimensional surface which ends on the defect and lies along the boundary.
-However as we discussed in the previous sections, the four-dimensional surface can be freely moved in the bulk, as long as it ends on the defect.
-From this point of view, we see again that the co-dimension one non-invertible defects in the 4d boundary theory are just a restricted case of the co-dimension two defects in the 5d theory.
+If we decide to build the non-invertible defects in the boundary theory by gauging a discrete subgroup of the magnetic symmetry in half of spacetime, this means that we are effectively gauging the magnetic symmetry on a four dimensional surface which ends on the defect and lies along the boundary.
+However as we discussed in the previous sections, the four dimensional surface can be freely moved in the bulk, as long as it ends on the defect.
+From this point of view, we see again that the codimension one non-invertible defects in the 4d boundary theory are just a restricted case of the codimension two defects in the 5d theory.
 A pictorial version of this argument is depicted in \Cref{Fig:Surface}.